Overview

 FieldValueMeaning

-idempotentHinttrueCalling the same tool with the same args always returns the same result.
+idempotentHinttrueCalling the same tool with the same args returns the same result.

 Error Handling